Online type 2 diabetes clinic provides new solution without risk, expense of surgery

 “Until Virta, physicians could focus only on type 2 diabetes management and the prevention of life-threatening complications, or recommend bariatric surgery,” said Sami Inkinen, co-founder and CEO of Virta Health.
 “Virta draws on the latest medical and nutrition science and advances in technology to address the cause of type 2 diabetes, and deliver on-demand, personalized treatment and expert support on a near real-time basis.”

 Virta was founded by Inkinen, the co-founder of Trulia, Dr. Stephen Phinney, a physician and scientist with 40 years of expertise in nutritional biochemistry, and Dr. Jeff Volek, a dietitian and scientist who has spent 20 years studying the effects of nutrition and physical activity on health.
-Results from Virta’s clinical trial, published in the peer-reviewed Journal of Medical Internet Research, showed that over half of all participants lowered their blood glucose to a non-diabetic range within the first 70 days of the program.
+Results from Virta’s clinical trial, published in the peer-reviewed Journal of Medical Internet Research, showed that over half of all participants lowered their blood glucose to a non-diabetic range within the first 70 days.

 “I have tried everything to get my sugar and weight under control, and nothing worked.
 I was concerned about losing time with my family due to this disease.
 I can confidently say that Virta has saved my life, and it has also helped my mother and brother,” said Kim Canine, a housing business process analyst at Purdue.
 At the time of her enrollment in the Virta Clinic, she had lived with type 2 diabetes for two years, and was on diabetes and blood pressure medications.
 A year later, Canine is off all of her medications.